phlowers/mechaphlowers/docs/user_guide/ug_measures.md

 #### Calculus principles

 A fundamental simplifying assumption must be made before explaining the PAPOTO method: the cable (whose representative curve is a catenary) is always assumed to lie in a perfectly vertical plane, thereby neglecting any wind influence.
-Once this implicit assumption is understood, imagine that the measuring device — nowadays a total station, denoted by S — forms a triangle with the two cable attachment points, denoted L and R (for the left and right points, respectively), when viewed from above.
+Once this implicit assumption is understood, imagine that the measuring device - nowadays a total station, denoted by S - forms a triangle with the two cable attachment points, denoted L and R (for the left and right points, respectively), when viewed from above.
 The horizontal distance $[LR]$ between the attachment points is known (it can be accurately measured using the total station), as is the angle $\widehat{LSR}$, which is directly measured.
-To fully define the triangle, one more element is needed—either another side $[SL]$ or $[SR]$, or another angle such as $\widehat{RLS}$ or $\widehat{SRL}$.
+To fully define the triangle, one more element is needed-either another side $[SL]$ or $[SR]$, or another angle such as $\widehat{RLS}$ or $\widehat{SRL}$.
 This is where the PAPOTO method begins: with an initial value for the angle $\widehat{SRL}$, which is then iteratively refined using a bisection method to converge toward its true value.

 ![PAPOTO Measuring setup](./assets/papoto_chart.drawio.png "PAPOTO Measuring setup")